libretro/docs/docs/development/retroarch/new-translations.md

-# Adding a translation to a new language
+# Adding a new language to RetroArch

-## Files you need to change
+## Files to change

 * `libretro-common/include/libretro.h`
 * `msg_hash.h`